shopware/docs/resources/accessibility/storefront/index.md

 ### Example of a breaking accessibility change

-Let's say for example that a list is not using a proper markup, and it is changed to improve accessibility.
+Let's say, for example, that a list is not using a proper markup, and it is changed to improve accessibility.

-This is how a suboptimal HTML structure could look like:
+This is what a suboptimal HTML structure could look like:
 ```twig
 <div class="sidebar-list">
     {% block component_list_items %}